quicwg/multipath/draft-ietf-quic-multipath.md

 Note that in this extension, a QUIC server does not initiate the creation of a path, but it has to validate a new path created by a client.

 This extension does not cover address discovery and management.
-Addresses and the actual decision to set up or tear down paths are assumed to be handled by the application.
-But this document does not prevent future extensions from defining mechanisms to cope with the remaining scenarios.
+The extension specificed in this document can be used as it if address management and the actual decision to set up or tear down paths are handled by the application.
+This document does not prevent future extensions from defining mechanisms to cope with the remaining scenarios.

 Further, this document does not specify scheduling algorithms that define